adigitoleo/PlateMotionRequests.jl/CONTRIBUTING.md

 4. Remove the `docs` folder **only on this branch** (due to GitHub Pages inflexibility).
 5. From the project root: `mv site docs`, `git add -A`, `git c -m "Docs for v<version>"`.
 6. Push both `main` and the documentation branch to all remotes (with `--follow-tags`).
-7. In the GitHub repository web UI, navigate to `Settings > Pages`, change the branch accordingly and make sure it is looking in the `docs/` folder.
+7. In the GitHub repository web UI, navigate to `Settings > Pages`, change the branch accordingly and make sure it is looking in the `docs/` subfolder.